Joe Engle

-Joe Henry Engle (born August 26, 1932) is an American pilot, aeronautical engineer and former NASA astronaut.
+Joe Henry Engle (August 26, 1932 – July 10, 2024) was an American pilot, aeronautical engineer, and NASA astronaut.
 He was the commander of two Space Shuttle missions including STS-2 in 1981, the program's second orbital flight.
-He also flew three flights in the Shuttle program's 1977 Approach and Landing Tests.
-Engle is one of twelve pilots who flew the North American X-15, an experimental spaceplane jointly operated by the Air Force and NASA.
+He also flew two flights in the Shuttle program's 1977 Approach and Landing Tests.
+Engle was one of twelve pilots who flew the North American X-15, an experimental spaceplane jointly operated by the Air Force and NASA.